 In 1991, he used the twin experiences of banking and the Levitt Group to start his own business as a company ‘doctor’ turning around companies in distress.
-In 1992, he was introduced to ATI and, as its company ‘doctor’ and shareholder, he reduced overheads, invested in the all-important capital equipment and finally took a controlling shareholding of the business in 2006.
+In 1992, he was introduced to ATI and, as both company doctor and shareholder, he reduced overheads, invested in the all-important capital equipment and finally took a controlling shareholding of the business in 2006.

-He lives in Shropshire with his wife, young daughter and two dogs, while his stepson is finishing his degree at New York University.
+He lives in Shropshire with his wife, young daughter and two dogs, while his stepson works in New York for the international investment bank, BNP Paribas.
 He also farms on a small scale.
 Outside work, his interests are bridge, skiing (now that his country sports days are over) and cooking.